-This species has a relaxing effect, making consumption ideal for evenings or periods of rest.
-Though effects will range greatly dependent on the person.
+This subspecies has a relaxing effect, making consumption ideal for evenings or periods of rest.
+However, effects will range dependent on the individual.

 Defining characteristics: Dense, darker buds produced on bushy, shorter plants.

-This strain has an uplifting effect, making it an ideal daytime strain.
+This subspecies has an uplifting effect, making it an ideal daytime strain.

 Hybrid strains contain a mix of Indica and Sativa qualities and can elicit a range of effects, which vary greatly dependent on user and strain qualities.